Where can I find out who has donated money to a particular nonprofit organization?

 This article lists resources for researching an organization's individual and foundation donors.

 There is no comprehensive source of information that reveals who gives to a specific charity, because the IRS does not require most nonprofits to tell you where their donations come from.
 The exceptions are donors to private foundations and political organizations.

 This means that trying to learn who has donated to a particular nonprofit can be challenging.
 Some nonprofits might thank their donors, particularly major donors, in places like annual reports, newsletters, or their web sites.
 But these sources might not be comprehensive--a big donor, for example, could request anonymity--and they might not tell you how much a donor gave.

-Some Funding Information Network locations subscribe to databases that can help in researching individual donors.
+Some Candid partner locations subscribe to databases that can help in researching individual donors.